 It is concluded that the organization of CEPIS is suitably patterned to the size of the Center, its staff, and its principal functions.

-- It is recommended that the present organization be continued unless specific problems not known to the Team indicate need for change. - 8.8 CEPIS' leadership and staff - It is concluded that: - a) The enthusiasm and high spirit of leadership of CEPIS, exemplified by the Director, pervades the entire staff and was impressive to the Team. - b) Three notable staff deficiencies exist-in the areas of microbiology, analytical quality control, and training technology.
+- It is recommended that the present organization be continued unless specific problems not known to the Team indicate need for change. - 8.8 CEPIS' leadership and staff

-It is recommended that:
+It is concluded that: